xavierallem/xavierallem/README.md

 ## 👨‍💻 About Me

-👋 AI/ML Engineer specializing in Embedded Systems, Graph Neural Networks and Multi-Modal Perception, currently researching Multi-Modal models in technology at FZI, Germany.
+👋 AI/ML Engineer specialising in Multi-Modality and Hobbyist sometimes in Embedded Systems, currently researching Multi-Modal models in technology at FZI, Germany.

 ---
 ## 📊 GitHub Stats